-Sport volunteering is a fantastic way to meet new people, discover world-class sport behind-the-scenes and develop new skills, and UBSport’s Extra Mile programme is designed to help students find opportunities in sport, regardless of course or sporting ability.
-This September, the prestigious World University Squash Championship was a perfect opportunity for volunteers to contribute to an amazing international event, at the same time as gaining key experience and skills.
+Sport volunteering is a fantastic way to meet new people, discover world-class sport behind-the-scenes, and develop new skills.
+UoB Sport’s Extra Mile programme is designed to help students find opportunities in sport, regardless of course or sporting ability.
+This September, the prestigious World University Squash Championship was a perfect opportunity for volunteers to contribute to an amazing international event, whilst gaining key experience and skills.

 I wanted to contribute to this event because I am trying to volunteer as much as I can whilst I’m in university, to get a feel for what happens behind the scenes of these different events.
 As the Squash Championship was held at the university I thought it would be good to volunteer, as I knew a lot about the venue and surrounding areas so felt my knowledge would be useful.
 I also wanted to be able to put it on my CV as experience, as this is the type of industry (sports events) I am interested in going to when I finish university.
 So the more experience I have the better chance I’ll get at getting a job!

 What was your role and what did you do?

 I was allocated the role of an attaché for teams Austria and New Zealand which included several responsibilities.
 An attaché is a role where you are a designated aid to something, in this event being a team, to make sure that they know where everything is and have everything they need during the event.